 - Genius of MSV Part 1: Why Old Songs Will Melt Cold Hearts

 - Genius of MSV Part 2: Alex in Wonderland’s Keep It Simple

 - Nostalgic Tamil Song 101: Romantic Kaniya Kaniya Mazhalai by MS Viswanathan 1960

-The movie plot is an interesting one with Sivaji Ganesan (as the main character, Gopal) probably doing his best performances as a man who is trying hard to run away from a criminal past but caught up due to a drama played by the police including the one that he loved.
+The movie plot is an interesting one with Sivaji Ganesan (as the main character, Gopal) probably doing his best performance as a man who is trying hard to run away from a criminal past but is caught up due to a drama played by the police including the one that he loved.

 Maestro M.S.
 Viswanathan with his partner Ramamoorthy handled the composition of the songs and background score for this movie with the lyrics handled by the great poet Kannadasan.

-All of the songs in this movie is a big hit from Paartha Gnaabagam Illaiyo where Gopal (Sivaji Ganesan) first meets his first wife, Unnai Ondru Ketpen that Latha sings in the ship where she meets Gopal (the lyrics in this song already gave away a clue that she is a policewoman) to this Engey Nimmadhi (meaning where is the peace) which Gopal sings when it seems like he had lost all his hopes of getting the evidence to prove an imposter acting as his real wife.
+All of the songs in this movie are big hits from Paartha Gnaabagam Illaiyo where Gopal (Sivaji Ganesan) first meets his first wife, Unnai Ondru Ketpen that Latha sings in the ship where she meets Gopal (the lyrics in this song already gave away a clue that she is a policewoman) to this Engey Nimmadhi (meaning where is the peace) which Gopal sings when it seems like he had lost all his hopes of getting the evidence to prove an imposter acting as his real wife.